Mayur-Rai/Mayur-s_Portfolio/README.md

 ### 3. [Replacement Calculator](Replacementcost.png)

 **Description:**
-Developed a tool that provided actionable insights for cost savings and enhanced operational efficiency.
+Developed a tool that provided actionable insights for cost savings and **enhanced operational efficiency**.

 **Skills/Tools Used:**
 - Excel